-The Wild Card search can be combined with the filters as well!
+You can combine the Wild Card search with the filters as well!

-- Sort Order Sort – whatever tasks/parts are on your list (as defined by the filters above) can be organized by the sort order.
+- Sort Order Sort – whatever tasks/parts are on your list (defined by the filters above) can be organized by the sort order.

-- Manufacturer – will group tasks together by the manufacturer of the part
+- Manufacturer – will group tasks by the manufacturer of the part

 - Name – groups tasks by task name

 - Location – puts all the tasks for each location together

 - Status – puts all the statuses together (so you can see all the “Working” tasks, for example)

 - phase – get all the Pre-Wire parts grouped together